mozilla-services/docs/source/howtos/run-sync-1.5.rst

 The "identity_provider" setting controls which server service can issue identity assertions for access to the service.
-By default it will accept identity assertions from the Mozilla-hosted account server at https://accounts.firefox.com.
-If you are hosting your own instance of Firefox Accounts, you should change this to your own domain:
+By default it will accept identity assertions from the Mozilla-hosted account server at `https://accounts.firefox.com`.
+If you are hosting your own instance of Mozilla accounts, you should change this to your own domain:

     [syncserver]
     ...other settings...